Synaco/prolug-linux-admin/unit5/u5_lab.md

 `rwx`: For UID (me).

 - What permissions do I have?
+    - Read, Write, and Execute permissions.

 `---`: For group.

 - Who are they?
+    - Users belonging to a group.
 - What can my group do?
+    - Nothing.

 `---`: For everyone else.

 - What can everyone else do?
+    - Nothing.

 Go find some other interesting files or directories and see what you see there.
 Can you identify their characteristics and permissions?